 Want to buck the trends seen in the Gallup poll?

-First, check in with your doctor about healthy weight loss and a safe exercise program, especially if you've been idle a
+First, check in with your doctor about healthy weight loss and a safe exercise program, especially if you've been idle a while.

-least 30 minutes of moderate-intensity physical activity on five or more days
+Next, consider the CDC's recommendation for adult physical activity: Get at least 30 minutes of moderate-intensity physical activity on five or more days of the week.

 Here are some specific examples of moderate-intensity physical activity:

 - Walking at a moderate or brisk pace of 3 to 4.5 miles per hour on a level surface.

 - Biking 5-9 miles per hour on level terrain or with few hills